Living Sea Sculpture Coral-Research

-Living Sea Sculpture continues to research and innovate art, science, and technology for coral reef restoration.
+Living Sea Sculpture continues our coral research and the innovation of art, science, and technology for coral reef restoration.

 Solène is a biologist from Bordeaux, France.
 She studied biology, scientific journalism, and international ecology in France, Scotland, Canada, and Mexico.